 2. It is more accessible than standard sports

-The eSports and entertainment world has been attracting a growing number of users due to its lower participation costs and easier physical access than the standard sporting industry.
+Esports and the competition entertainment world as a whole have been attracting a growing number of users turned video game players because of their lower participation cost and easier physical access compared to the standard sporting industry.

-If a growing industry can surpass a long-term, multi-billion dollar industry, that means that there is money to be made from it.
+If a growing industry can surpass the long-term, multibillion-dollar professional sports industry, that means that there is money to be made from it.

 3. People aren’t outgrowing the industry

-While gaming was once seen as something attributed to one’s youth, today’s eSports and entertainment industry is not losing its consumers with age.
+While competitive gaming was once seen as being for young people, with images of video game competitions between college students, today’s esports and entertainment industry is not losing its consumers with age.

 “People aren’t growing out of gaming as they get older,” Kestenbaum explained.

-“Same as film, television, you don’t get out of the 90s and say you don’t like television anymore – you may like it more, so what we are finding is that this [gaming] is actually a predominant form of entertainment in North America right now…and it’s only going to continue,” he added.
+“Same as film, television, you don’t get out of the ’90s and say you don’t like television anymore — you may like it more, so what we are finding is that (gaming) is actually a predominant form of entertainment in North America right now … and it’s only going to continue,” he added.

-Kestenbaum elaborates that there has been a shift and this sector has become more mainstream, which means that it will continue to attract more and more new users and increase the industry’s value on a whole.
+Kestenbaum elaborated, saying that there has been a shift and the esports games sector has become more mainstream; it is now considered major-league gaming.
+This means it will continue to attract more and more new users and increase the industry’s value as a whole.

 4. Low-risk investment due to constant evolution

-One of the items that was stressed many times throughout the panel was the fact that this sector is never stagnant and will constantly be in a state of evolvement.
+One of the items that was stressed many times throughout the panel was the fact that the esports sector is never stagnant and will constantly be in a state of evolvement.

-Scott Burton, CEO of Askott Entertainment, broached the subject by using the popular game Fortnite as an example of the eSports and entertainment world’s ability to change and adapt to the needs of its users.
+Scott Burton, CEO of Askott Entertainment, broached the subject by using the popular game Fortnite as an example of the esports and entertainment world’s ability to change and adapt.

-“I’m sure that everyone has heard about Fortnite and that has really come about because of technology.
-Suddenly Fortnite came out and because you could have one hundred people play at once and that created an entirely new excitement,” Burton explained.
+“I’m sure that everyone has heard about Fortnite, and that has really come about because of technology.
+Suddenly Fortnite came out, and because you could have 100 people play at once that created an entirely new excitement,” Burton explained.